TomYoungs/TomYoungs/README.md

 ### Welcome 👋

-- 🔭 I’m currently working on a terraform 🍀 project
+- 🔭 I’m currently working on a server project 🖥
-- 🌱 I’m currently learning terraform, gcp, and much more!
+!<-- - 🌱 I’m currently learning terraform, gcp, and much more! -->
 - 💬 Ask me about coffee ☕
 - ⚡ Fun fact: I like cooking 🍰 and craft 🧵🖋